Are you alarmed at the cost of college? Don’t be.

 - Be working toward a degree or certificate in an eligible program.

-- Have a valid Social Security Number (unless homeland is Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau).
+- Have a valid Social Security Number (unless the homeland is the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau).

 - Register with the Selective Service (if required).
 Students can use the paper or electronic FAFSA to register, log on to sss.gov or call 1-847-688-6888 (TTY users can call 1-847-688-2567).